 Declaring your intended major tells the college that you have definite academic goals and that you are applying to their specific school because their program helps you meet those goals.
 It sends a message to the admissions authorities that you are more likely to attend their college if your application is accepted.
 For colleges, it is a winning proposition.

-If the major you are interested is not a very popular choice, the lower competition will increase your chances of getting accepted. .
+If the major you are interested in is not a very popular choice, the lower competition will increase your chances of getting accepted.

 Con Of Declaring A Major

 Not all colleges will allow you to change your major after you have been accepted into your declared major program.
 You must be absolutely sure that you are not going to change your mind once you have declared your major.